coq/coq/doc/sphinx/proof-engine/tactics.rst

 The role of an occurrence clause is to select a set of occurrences of a term in a goal.
 In the first case, the :n:`@ident {? at {* num}}` parts indicate that occurrences have to be selected in the hypotheses named :n:`@ident`.
 If no numbers are given for hypothesis :n:`@ident`, then all the occurrences of `term` in the hypothesis are selected.
-If numbers are given, they refer to occurrences of `term` when the term is printed using option ``Set Printing All`` (see :ref:`printing_constructions_full`), counting from left to right.
+If numbers are given, they refer to occurrences of `term` when the term is printed using option :opt:`Printing All`, counting from left to right.
 In particular, occurrences of `term` in implicit arguments (see :ref:`ImplicitArguments`) or coercions (see :ref:`Coercions`) are counted.

 If a minus sign is given between at and the list of occurrences, it negates the condition so that the clause denotes all the occurrences